neuralmagic/nm-vllm-certs/README.md

 ## Overview
 The `nm-vllm` packages published in this repository are Neuralmagic Enterprise Edition of [vLLM](https://github.com/vllm-project/vllm).
 Packages are versioned Python wheels and docker images.
-These are released as "production level" official releases and "beta level" Nightly's.
+These are released as "production level" official releases and "beta level" nightly releases.

 Official releases are made at the discretion of Neuralmagic, but typically track with `vllm` releases.
-These wheels are available via "public pypi" as well as ["nm-pypi"](https://pypi.neuralmagic.com).
+These wheels are available via the official PyPI as well as [Neuralmagic's PyPI](https://pypi.neuralmagic.com).

-Nightly's are released every night given green runs in automation.
-The wheels are available at ["nm-pypi"](https://pypi.neuralmagic.com).
+Nightly builds are released every night given green runs in automation.
+The wheels are available at [Neuralmagic's PyPI](https://pypi.neuralmagic.com).

 ## Installation

 ### PyPI
-The [nm-vllm PyPi package](https://pypi.neuralmagic.com/simple/nm-vllm/index.html) includes pre-compiled binaries for CUDA (version 12.1) kernels.
+The [nm-vllm PyPI package](https://pypi.neuralmagic.com/simple/nm-vllm/index.html) includes pre-compiled binaries for CUDA (version 12.1) kernels.
 For other PyTorch or CUDA versions, please compile the package from source.

 Install it using pip:
 ```bash